JED 30100 - Fundamentals of Journalism

 JED 30112 - Persuasion, Commentary and Criticism

 This course will consider the roles of persuasion, commentary, and criticism in contemporary American culture and will explore the techniques of these forms of expression.
 Students will prepare and discuss their own writing assignments, including opinion columns, editorials, and critical reviews of performances or books.
 Ethics and responsibilities in contemporary American journalism in expression of opinions also will be explored.
-Assignments will serve as the examinations in this course, which is taught by a political columnist for the South Bend Tribune who also serves as host of public affairs programs on WNIT-TV, Public Broadcasting.
+Assignments will serve as the examinations in this course.
 Open to Journalism, Ethics, and Democracy minors only.
 Other applicants must submit writing samples for review.

 JED 30177 - Magazine Writing

 This course will examine various forms of magazine journalism, from the direct presentation of information to narrative journalism to the art of the first-person essay.
 The class, requiring students to complete a variety of written assignments while performing in a workshop setting, will emphasize those storytelling techniques essential to writing for publication.